Shreyash-Sachit-Sahu/options-engine/README.md

 | `ent_coef` | 0.05 | auto / 0.01 / 0.05 / 0.1 / 0.5 |

 Dynamic HP control during training: cosine annealing LR (SGDR), Sharpe-driven entropy, critic-stability-driven gradient steps.
 All logged to TensorBoard under `dynamic_hp/`.

+## ⚠️ Known Limitations

+These are honest constraints worth understanding before drawing conclusions from the results.

+**Training data is entirely synthetic.** The agent was trained on Heston stochastic vol simulations, not real market data.
+The Heston parameters (κ=2.0, θ=0.04, ξ=0.3, ρ=−0.7) are calibrated to typical US equity dynamics but do not capture all real-world microstructure effects such as volatility jumps, liquidity gaps, or intraday patterns.

+**Real-data backtest uses simplified market assumptions.** The historical backtester uses ATM options (K = spot at episode start), a fixed risk-free rate (r=0.05), and realized vol as a proxy for implied vol. In practice, IV can diverge significantly from realized vol — especially during stress events — and real hedging would use actual IV from the options chain.
+The April 2025 tariff crash episodes are included but the agent was never trained on any real price data.

+**Transaction cost is fixed.** The TC rate (0.003) is constant across all episodes.
+Real bid-ask spreads are dynamic, wider in volatile periods, and volume-dependent.
+The TC sensitivity sweep shows the agent beats delta hedging across all tested TC levels (0 to 0.005), but this does not account for market impact.

+**Strike selection is ATM only.** Using K = S0 per episode avoids the deep-OTM premium explosion problem but means the agent was only evaluated on at-the-money options.
+Performance on skewed or term-structure trades is untested.

+**No live trading.** This is a research and backtesting system.
+It has not been tested in a paper trading or live execution environment.
+Past backtest performance does not guarantee future results.

+**Simulated Sharpe of 13.96 during training is not a result.** This is the peak rolling mean of within-episode information ratios computed over 30-step training episodes on the Heston simulator — a relative signal used by the dynamic HP controller, not an out-of-sample metric.
+The credible results are the out-of-sample numbers: Sharpe 2.75 on 500 held-out Heston episodes and Sharpe 0.29 on 1 year of real SPY data.

 ## 🧪 Testing